door999mo/eric-blog/readme.md

 ## Eric's Blog

-A basic blog with user authorisation built by using Laravel 5.1
+A basic blog built by using Laravel 5.1

   - User Authorisation and Authentication
   - Make comments to a post